RESEARCH STARTER

 Career

 Peet began her professional acting career in 1995 with roles in the soap opera One Life to Live and the procedural drama Law & Order.
 She made her film debut that year with a small role in the thriller Animal Room.
-The following year Peet had a memorable supporting role in the romantic comedy She’s the One and appeared in One Fine Day, starring George Clooney and Michelle Pfeiffer.
+The following year, Peet had a memorable supporting role in the romantic comedy She’s the One and appeared in One Fine Day, starring George Clooney and Michelle Pfeiffer.
 In 1997, Peet appeared in episodes of the comedies Seinfeld and Spin City as well as in the critically acclaimed television film Ellen Foster.

-In 1998, Peet took on supporting roles in films such as Southie and Playing by Heart and was featured as part of an ensemble cast in 1999, a comedy set at a New Year’s Eve party.
-The following year she began to star in the television comedy series Jack & Jill, which ran for two seasons on the WB.
+In 1998, Peet took on supporting roles in films such as Southie and Playing by Heart and was featured as part of an ensemble cast in 200 Cigarettes (1999), a comedy set at a New Year’s Eve party.
+The following year, she began to star in the television comedy series Jack & Jill, which ran for two seasons on the WB.
 During her time in Jack & Jill, Peet played major roles in several films, including the independent comedy Whipped (2000) and the mainstream comedy Saving Silverman (2001).
 In 2000, Peet played a supporting role in the crime comedy The Whole Nine Yards, starring Bruce Willis and Matthew Perry; she would go on to reprise the role in the 2004 sequel, The Whole Ten Yards.
 After the cancellation of her television series, Peet obtained supporting roles in the 2002 thrillers High Crimes and Changing Lanes, as well as a major role in the critically acclaimed independent film Igby Goes Down.

 The following year, Peet costarred in the romantic comedy Something’s Gotta Give, alongside veteran actors Diane Keaton and Jack Nicholson, playing the young girlfriend of Nicholson’s character.
 She went on to play a supporting role in the 2005 Woody Allen film Melinda and Melinda, and later that year she starred opposite Ashton Kutcher in the romantic comedy A Lot Like Love.
 Also in 2005, Peet had a major role in Syriana, a political thriller based loosely on the experiences of a CIA agent in the Middle East.
 The film was a commercial and critical success, earning a nomination for the Academy Award for best original screenplay.

 In 2012, Peet again returned to television, starring in the short-lived comedy Bent.
 She next played a recurring role in the television drama The Good Wife.
 Peet continued to appear in films as well, playing supporting roles in 2013’s Identity Thief and The Way, Way Back.
 In the latter half of the 2010s, Peet starred in Togetherness (2015–16), Brockmire (2017–19), and an episode of the anthology series The Romanoffs (2018).
 In 2023, Peet starred in the Paramount+ miniseries Fatal Attraction, a modern remake of the 1987 film of the same name.
+Peet has continued to work in television and streaming projects in the 2020s, including roles in series such as Dirty John and other contemporary productions.
+In 2025, she starred in and produced the independent film, a romantic comedy titled Fantasy Life.
+The same year, she also played a role in the first season of the television series Your Friends & Neighbors.
+She returned for the second season of the series in April 2026.

 Impact